Anne Rice, who breathed new life into vampires, dies at 80

 AP Film Writer

-NEW YORK (AP) — Anne Rice, the novelist whose lush, best-selling gothic tales, including “Interview With a Vampire,” reinvented the blood-drinking immortals as tragic antiheroes, has died.
+NEW YORK (AP) — Anne Rice, the novelist whose lush, best-selling gothic tales, including “Interview With the Vampire,” reinvented the blood-drinking immortals as tragic antiheroes, has died.
 She was 80.

 Rice died late Saturday due to complications from a stroke, her son Christopher Rice announced on her Facebook page and his Twitter page.

-Note: This story has been updated to correct the title of “Interview With the Vampire” in the first paragraph.